-The most amazing part of the dance is the angle.
-The forager shows the direction the nectar by indicating where it is in relation to the sun.
-In other words, if the nectar is exactly in the direction of the sun’s current position, the bee will dance moving straight up the dance floor.
+The most amazing part of the angle of the dance.
+The forager shows the direction of the nectar by indicating where it is in relation to the sun.
+In other words, if the nectar is exactly in the direction of the sun’s current position, the bee will dance moving straight up the “dance floor”.
 If it’s 80 degrees to the left of the sun, she’ll dance 80 degrees to the left of straight up.
-The bees get it, and they’ll fly off in the right direction to get that nectar.
+The bees get it, and they’ll fly off in the right direction to retrieve the nectar.

 If a lot of nectar has already been brought back and needs to be ripened into honey, a worker will move through the hive doing a “tremble” dance, shaking her legs as she walks so her body trembles back and forth.
 This encourages the other workers to get processing and storing the excess nectar.

 Honey bees can only survive if they’re warmer than 57 F, but they usually live in places where it gets much colder.
 How do they manage this?
 By working constantly through the warm months to build up stores for the cold months.